Qiskit/rustworkx/docs/source/tutorial/introduction.rst

 However, rustworkx doesn't place constraints on what the node data payload can be, so you can use more involved objects including types which are not `hashable <https://docs.python.org/3/glossary.html#term-hashable>`__.
-For example, we can add a node with a data payload that's a a `dict <https://docs.python.org/3/library/stdtypes.html#dict>`__:
+For example, we can add a node with a data payload that's a `dict <https://docs.python.org/3/library/stdtypes.html#dict>`__:

 .. jupyter-execute::